Learning Center

 Ticks are external parasites, meaning that they feed on the blood of their hosts from the outside of the body.
 Ticks have a four-stage life cycle; at each new life stage, they require a blood meal from a new host.
 After feeding over a period of several days, they fall from their hosts onto the ground below, where they develop into their new life stage before seeking out a new host.

-Are ticks dangerous?
+Are ticks a health risk?

 Like many other blood-feeding pests, ticks spread disease through their feeding habits.
 They will acquire a pathogen from one host and infect subsequent victims.
 Diseases that ticks spread in our region include Rocky Mountain spotted fever and Lyme disease.
 Tick bites are typically painless but can result in a red, painful area around the bite.
 Tick bites also create an opening in the skin that can trigger a secondary infection.